• Skip to primary navigation

 1. Preheat the oven.

-2. Mix the meatball ingredients in a large bowl.
+2. Mix the ground meat and meatball ingredients in a large bowl.
 Form the meat mixture into small balls (I use a small ice cream scoop).
 Place on sheet pan lined with parchment paper and bake the rice meatballs.

 3. While the meatballs are cooking peel and dice the potatoes, carrots and chop the onion.